Cysu/dlearn/README.md

 Introduction
 ------------

 `dlearn` is a Python deep learning module based on Theano.
-It helps to build and train deep learning models fastly.
+It helps to build and train deep learning models more conveniently.

 TODO
 ----